ARtoriouSs/gitlab-ci-multiport/README.md

 ## Important

 This is just some files from one of the projects.
-This is not for direct use and even not the ideal version of the task it had to decide, I just hope it will be helpful for somebody who sort out with similar problem or with GitLab CI in general.
+This is not for direct use and even not the ideal solution for the problem it was intended to solve, I just hope it can be helpful for somebody who has a similar problem or with GitLab CI in general.

 ## What is it?